gi1mic/RT-System-serial-cables/README.md

 ## Background

 I recently became the proud owner of a used ICOM ID-5100.
 The rig came with an original CD of the rt SYSTEMS WCS-D5100-Data cloning software, a USB-29A programming lead and a generic programming lead for use with ICOMs software.
-The software also came with a few random cables plus licenses for a few transceivers including a YAESU FT817 (no cable, but more on that later).<br>
+The software also came with a few random cables plus licenses for a number of transceivers including a YAESU FT817 (no cable, but more on that later).<br>

-The problem was no matter what I could not get the rt SYSTEMS software to communicate with the ID-5100 using the USB-29A programming lead and much to my annoyance rt SYSTEMS in their great wisdom do not work with  cables from anyone else.<br>
+The problem was no matter what I tried I could not get the rt SYSTEMS software to communicate with the ID-5100 using the USB-29A programming lead and much to my annoyance rt SYSTEMS do not work with  cables from anyone else.<br>

-Keen to try the rt SYSTEMS software I opened the USB-29A cable to find the ubiquitous FTDI 232RL chip plus a few surface mount transistors to perform the RS232 level matching.
+Based on reviews I was keen to try the rt SYSTEMS software.
+So I opened the USB-29A cable to find the ubiquitous FTDI 232RL chip plus a few surface mount transistors to perform the RS232 level matching.
 A little bit of testing and it appeared one or more of the surface mount transistors must have failed.<br>

 At this point I could have tried to repair the USB-29A but instead I decided it would be quicker and easier to reprogram the generic lead I already had which by chance was also based on the FTDI 232RL.<br>